adamburkegh/spd_we/README.md

 # spd\_we

-This project shows a technique for discovering Stochastic Petri Nets from event logs using process mining techniques.
+This project shows a technique for discovering Stochastic Petri Nets from event logs using process mining.
 It combines a number of established process mining discovery algorithms with weight estimators which capture a stochastic perspective.

 The estimation framework and evaluation test scaffold is described in "Burke, A, Leemans, S.J.J and Wynn, M. T. - Stochastic Process Discovery By Weight Estimation" (forthcoming).